-- 40. To be eligible for the nursing, midwifery and allied health supplement, shown on the 2024-25 recurrent grant Table C, a provider must be actively recruiting to have new entrants in the year for which funding is provided to pre-registration courses for the professions listed in paragraph 41 that this funding aims to sustain.
+- 35. To be eligible for the nursing, midwifery and allied health supplement, a provider must be actively recruiting to have new entrants in the year for which funding is provided to preregistration courses for the professions listed in paragraph 36 that this funding aims to sustain.
 The funding is earmarked to support the direct teaching costs of such courses, and to cover costs that would otherwise fall to students, such as vaccinations, Disclosure and Barring Service checks, occupational health checks and uniforms.
 Providers must therefore use the funding solely for these purposes.
-Pre-registration courses are undergraduate and postgraduate courses that, on successful completion, lead to eligibility to apply to join the registers (or the relevant part or parts of the registers) for the professions concerned maintained by:

-- a.
-The Nursing and Midwifery Council (for nursing and midwifery).20

-- b.
-The Health and Care Professions Council (for other professions).21

-- 41. For the purposes of the nursing, midwifery and allied health supplement, the professions are:

-- adult, mental health, child, learning disability and other (unclassified) nursing
+Pre-registration courses are undergraduate and postgraduate courses that, on successful completion, lead to eligibility to apply to join the registers (or the relevant part or parts of the registers) for the professions concerned maintained by: - a.
+The Nursing and Midwifery Council (for nursing and midwifery).
+17 - b.
+The Health and Care Professions Council (for other professions).
+18 - 36.
+For the purposes of the nursing, midwifery and allied health supplement, the professions are: - adult, mental health, child, learning disability and other (unclassified) nursing - dietetics - midwifery

-- dietetics

-- midwifery

-- occupational therapy

-- operating department practice

-- orthoptics

-- physiotherapy

-- podiatry

-- prosthetics and orthotics